-The optimum mounting height of the outboard motor is affected by the boat/motor combination.
-Test runs at different heights can help determine the optimum mounting height.
+- The optimum mounting height of the outboard motor is affected by the boat/motor combination.
+Test runs at different heights can help determine the optimum mounting height. - Refer to the section "TRIMMING OUT-BOARD MOTOR" for instructions on setting the trim angle of the outboard.